-Assure that all safety and operating controls and components are operating properly before placing the water heater back in service.
+Assure that all safety and operating controls and components are operating properly before placing the appliance back in service.

-The service instructions contained in this manual are in addition to the instructions provided by the manufacturer of the water heater components.
+The service instructions contained in this manual are in addition to the instructions provided by the manufacturer of the boiler components.
 Follow component manufacturer's instructions.
-Component manufacturer's instructions were provided with the water heater.
+Component manufacturer's instructions were provided with the appliance.
 Contact component manufacturer for replacement if instructions are missing.
-Do not install, start up, operate, maintain or service this appliance with out reading and understanding all of the component instructions.
+Do not install, start up, operate, maintain or service this appliance without reading and understanding all of the component instructions.
 Do not allow the appliance to operate with altered, disconnected or jumpered components.
 Only use replacement components identical to those originally supplied by Thermal Solutions.